RedMike/touche-tools/README.md

 have ScummVM installed, go to File > Editor Settings and add the path to `scummvm.exe` to enable running it from the editor.

 You can load a package or sample by using the options in the File menu.
+The packages are stored in the folder with the application, in a `packages` subfolder.

 You can also load a published folder/DAT file (an already published one) for debugging/inspecting by using the Load Published option in the File menu.
+You will not be able to modify the file as it has already been published, you need to open the source package for this.

 After publishing a TOUCHE.DAT file, you can run it in ScummVM by doing the following: